Invasion of South Kasai: Prelude

 According to the plan, troops were to be dispatched to Kivu and northern Kasai.
 Those in the former region were to head south into northern Katanga under Sendwe and Minister of Justice Rémy Mwamba to support the local Baluba in waging a guerrilla campaign against Tshombe's government.
 The units in the latter area would neutralise South Kasai before heading east and attacking Katanga; one ANC detachment would advance from Luluabourg to Bakwanga and secure the city, while another would move down the rail line and occupy Kaniama.

 All Sabena aircraft in the Congo were requisitioned by the government for the offensive.
 As Soviet diplomats had made tentative offers of support Lumumba, he requested the procurement of additional transport for the ANC.
 In response the Soviet Union loaned Lumumba 16 Ilyushin transport aircraft and their crews (with one additional Ilyushin for Lumumba's personal use) and diverted a number of trucks initially destined for ONUC detachments to the Kasai region.
 No provision was made for additional supplies for the forces.
+The amount of Soviet trucks and planes which were actually used by the ANC in Kasai is unknown.
 About 1,000 Soviet military advisers and three from Czechoslovakia were sent in to provide technical assistance.
 Ghanaian officials in Léopoldville, particularly Ambassador Andrew Djin and General Stephen Otu, warned Lumumba and ANC commanders that an invasion of South Kasai and Katanga would not succeed and that the use of Soviet aid would have severe political consequences.
 Despite their advice, Lumumba carried on with preparations for the offensive and, hoping to rally African support behind his decision, continued arranging for the holding of a Pan-African Conference in Léopoldville.